TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 \text{Total Memory Consumption} = \frac{\text{10 MB}}{request} \times  10 \  requests = \text{100 MB}
 $$

 These estimates show that our selected device, the Raspberry Pi 5 with 8GB of RAM, should have ample processing power to handle all the requests necessary from the TTU police department.
-Under extreme cases, the device has enough resources to handle these requests with ease, and leaves plenty of room for the database to utilize the processor and memory as well.
+Under extreme cases, the device has enough resources to handle these requests with ease and leaves plenty of room for the database to utilize the processor and memory as well.

 ### Testing